 Her made-for-TV soundbytes about GHB being made with deadly chemicals have been repeated ad nauseam, but illustrate a lack of basic chemistry knowledge.

 Ethanol (the active ingredient in alcohol) is also a good paint stripper — it’s equally true to say that beer is made with paint stripper as it is GHB.

-To put that statement in perspective, consider that the CDC says 91 deaths a day in the U.S. are attributed to opioid overdose, making opioid-re lated OD’s the leading cause of all accidental deaths in the U.S., having long overtaken car accidents as the number one cause.
+To put that statement in perspective, consider that the CDC says 91 deaths a day in the U.S. are attributed to opioid overdose, making opioid-related OD’s the leading cause of all accidental deaths in the U.S., having long overtaken car accidents as the number one cause.

 Alcohol is even more deadly: it causes an average of 261 deaths per day, according to the CDC.
 Among intoxicants, alcohol (which GHB can mimic in effect) remains the leading cause of ER visits.
-According to the CDC, 2,200 deaths a year of from acute alcohol poisoning.
+According to the CDC, 2,200 deaths a year are from acute alcohol poisoning.

 “GHB isn’t included in any standard testing protocol and thus without specific knowledge that the person may have ingested GHB, testing isn’t likely to occur,” writes Porrata on her website.

-This is true, the lack of a standard testing protocol can also mean that drug intoxication deaths and drug facilitated sexual assaults are just as easily misattributed to GHB as caused by them, especially because it is naturally present in all cadavers and all booze.
+This is true, the lack of a standard testing protocol can also mean that drug intoxication deaths and drug facilitated sexual assaults are just as easily misattributed to GHB as caused by them, especially because it is naturally present in all cadavers and in booze.

 Porrata’s unscientific ‘GHB death count’ based largely on hearsay has been reprinted by newspapers worldwide.
 As it says on her website, the death, ahem, ‘statistics,’ “includes those picked up from newspaper accounts, coroners, law enforcement and as reported by family and friends.”